 What is Palm Sunday?

-Palm Sunday is a bespoke jewelry brand specializing in rings of intention based in Goldsboro, North Carolina and owned by Lauren Jennings.
+Palm Sunday is a bespoke jewelry brand specializing in rings of intention based in Saint Petersburg, Florida and owned by Lauren Jennings.
 Palm Sunday is a brand of reverence for your palms, allowing them to become the focus and conduit of your intentions.
 By placing certain stones on our fingers, we are not only expressing to others our tastes and identity, we are also reminding ourselves of that.
 Whether you believe in the power of stones or not, a ring can serve as an important reassurance of self.
 “Palm” is the palm of the hand, and “Sunday” is the reverence we should give it.

 Who makes Palm Sunday Jewelry?

 I make everything in house, by hand.
-Our custom fabricated rings are made from scratch using recycled gold and carefully selected stones.
+Our custom fabricated rings are slow-made from scratch using recycled gold and carefully selected stones.
 Unlike many jewelry retailers/designers, I don’t send computer-generated designs off to a manufacturer for the ring to be made and to a stone-setter for the stone to be set.
 Preserving the craft of the goldsmith is a priority of mine.
 There are designs that require that a ring be “cast” and not fabricated, in which case I will hand-carve a wax model of the design and it will be carefully cast in an off-site facility.

 How much do your rings cost?